Nobody4931/Devkit-Bootstrapper/README.md

 # Devkit Bootstrapper
-For quickly unpacking and setting up my development toolkit on any computer
+For quickly unpacking and setting up my development toolkit on any Windows computer

 ## Supported Platforms
-Probably all of them, but only tested on Windows
+Only Windows

 ## Usage